AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Introduction

+Secondly, graphics computations on sparse data structures are often {\em imperative} instead of functional, and side effects such as in-place modifications make imperative programming less ``pure'' and harder to optimize than functional programming.
+The reason why graphics programmers practically pick imperative rather than functional programming paradigm is two-fold: 1) sticking to imperative programming brings maximum compatibility with existing graphics algorithms, and 2) the tremendous amount of data in sparse computation implies programmers typically cannot afford to create a second copy of the data structures as in functional programming.

+As a result, classical optimizations, such as fusion, cannot be naturally used here, since the data structure topology might have changed between two kernels on sparse data structures.
+Note that this is not an issue for programming systems with dense, immutable arrays.
+While tools for analyzing dense array programs are well established~\cite{knobe1998array}, their counterparts in {\em spatially sparse} array computations are largely underexploited.
+Deep learning frameworks usually avoid some of the aforementioned challenges by adding constraints to the computation model, such as allowing only immutable data types to simplify code analysis.
+Although these constraints are often naturally satisfied in deep learning use cases, they may limit the programming flexibility in graphics (especially simulation) code.

+{\em Taichi}~\cite{hu2019taichi} is an imperative and spatially sparse domain-specific programming language that aims to achieve both high performance and high productivity.
+In this work, we concretely base our discussions on Taichi and strive to develop {\em an automatic inter-kernel optimization system for spatially sparse computation}.

-With productivity and performance in mind, our system is practically designed following the design guidelines below: \begin{itemize} \item{\textbf{Transparent to users.}} No code modification is needed for users to leverage the new execution and optimization system. \item{\textbf{Compile Just-in-time.}} The just-in-time compilation system in Taichi has proven to bring users great flexibility and performance, since JIT {\em delays} the need of value of ``compile-time constant`` values.
-For example, $\Delta t$ in physical simulators is often run-time variable in ahead-of-time compilation, but with JIT $\Delta t$ would be a compile-time constant, which allows the compiler to do more optimizations such as constant folding. \item{\textbf{Problems of all scales matter.}} Graphics applications cover a wide range of problem sizes.
-For example, a particle simulation may cover from $2,000$ to $100,000,000$ particles.
-For small-scale tasks, {\em compilation} time may be the bottleneck; for large scale tasks, {\em computation} time is more important. \end{itemize}
+\paragraph{Design principles} With productivity and performance in mind, our system is practically designed following the guidelines below: \begin{itemize} \item{\textbf{Transparent to users.}} We wish users can get the benefits of inter-kernel optimizations {\em for free}.
+No code modification should be needed in the computational kernels for users to leverage our optimizations. \item{\textbf{Just-in-time (JIT) compilation and optimization}.} JIT compilation is widely adopted by many Python-based computational frameworks (TensorFlow~\cite{45381}, PyTorch~\cite{NEURIPS2019_9015}, JAX~\cite{jax2018github}).
+It helps achieve a good balance between developer productivity and performance.
+However, JIT compilation alone usually cannot exploit the performance to its full extent.
+By accumulating the JIT-compiled kernel and building a {\em state-flow graph} on the fly, the Taichi runtime is able to uncover more opportunities for optimization. \item{\textbf{Problems of all scales matter.}} Graphics applications cover a wide range of problem sizes.
+For example, a particle simulation may cover from $2$ thousand to $235$ million~\cite{hu2021quantaichi} particles.
+For small-scale tasks, {\em compilation} time may be the bottleneck; for large scale tasks, {\em computation} time is more important.
+Our asynchronous execution engine enables parallel compilation to reduce the JIT compilation delay. \end{itemize}